mobilecoinfoundation/mcips/text/0032-fog-compatible-gift-codes.md

 For the older transfer payload, we can either deprecate it, or, we could introduce a `global_index` field which can replace the
 `tx_out_public_key` and deprecate the use of the `tx_out_public_key` field.

+When an app finds a TxOut belonging to the `GIFT_CODE_SUBADDRESS`, it can infer that this belongs to an in-flight gift code.
+When this TxOut is spent, the app can infer that the gift code was redeemed, or canceled.
+The app may cancel a gift code by paying it back to the primary subaddress.

 # Drawbacks
 [drawbacks]: #drawbacks